Super Giant: Character background

-He can also use it to disguise himself as an Earthling to walk among them.
-When sent to Earth to fight evildoers, he disguises himself as a Japanese man wearing an ordinary suit and fedora hat (looking almost like a police detective), but still uses his "Super Giant" name.
+He can also use it to disguise himself as an Earthling in human clothing, to walk among them.
+When sent to Earth to fight evildoers, he disguises himself as a Japanese man wearing an ordinary suit and fedora hat, looking almost like a police detective, but still uses his "Super Giant" name.
 His secret identity is not that secret, as he works with the Japanese authorities to help them fight evildoers.

 He is just as powerful in his civilian form.
-He also gets along with Earth children, and saves them from danger, as he knows that children represent the Earth's future.
-After accomplishing his mission, Super Giant always flies back to the Emerald Planet.
+He gets along with Earth children, and saves them from danger, as he knows that children represent the Earth's future.
+After accomplishing his mission, Super Giant always flies all the way back to the Emerald Planet at the end of each episode.

 Super Giant was played in all nine films by respected film/TV actor Ken Utsui.
 However, Utsui hated playing Super Giant and, right up to his death, always played down the role.
-This was partially on account of the somewhat embarrassing costume, especially the overstuffed crotch area (he said the producers thought that female viewers were attracted to well-endowed men, so they stuffed the crotch area of Utsui's costume with cotton).
+This was partially on account of the somewhat embarrassing costume, especially the overstuffed crotch area.
+He said the producers thought that female viewers were attracted to well-endowed men, so they stuffed the crotch area of Utsui's costume with cotton.
 Whatever Utsui's feelings about the role, his earnest and heroic interpretation of the character made lasting impact on a generation's children all over the world.

 Films

 Super Giant

 Super Giant (スーパー・ジャイアンツ 鋼鉄の巨人, Sūpā Jaiantsu) a.k.a.
 The Steel Giant, is a 1957 black and white Japanese film directed by Teruo Ishii.

-Plot: Super Giant first appears on Earth to stop foreign terrorists who threaten to destroy Japan (and the rest of the world) with an atomic bomb.
+Plot: Super Giant first appears on Earth to stop foreign terrorists who threaten to destroy Japan and the rest of the world with an atomic bomb.
 (Part 1 of 2).

 This film is part of the U.S. version Atomic Rulers of the World.